nacikaly17/udbcd-project6-b/README.md

 #### Select Consumer Account on MetaMask :
 Activate Consumer Actions in following order:
 *   Purchase

-Transaction History should look something like this:
+Now Transaction History should look something like this:

 ![truffle test](images/All-Transaction-History.png)